jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_02_queries_using_serverless_sql_pools.md

 # Module 2 - Run interactive queries using serverless SQL pools

-In this module, students will learn how to work with files stored in the data lake and external file sources, through T-SQL statements executed by a serverless SQL pool in Azure Synapse Analytics.
-Students will query Parquet files stored in a data lake, as well as CSV files stored in an external data store.
-Next, they will create Azure Active Directory security groups and enforce access to files in the data lake through Role-Based Access Control (RBAC) and Access Control Lists (ACLs).
+In this module, you will learn how to work with files stored in the data lake and external file sources, through T-SQL statements executed by a serverless SQL pool in Azure Synapse Analytics.
+You will query Parquet files stored in a data lake, as well as CSV files stored in an external data store.
+Next, you will create Azure Active Directory security groups and enforce access to files in the data lake through Role-Based Access Control (RBAC) and Access Control Lists (ACLs).

-In this module, the student will be able to:
+After completing this module, you will be able to:

 - Query Parquet data with serverless SQL pools
 - Create external tables for Parquet and CSV files